 With its chandelier-lit ambiance and a menu that of charcuterie and cheese boards, you’d be forgiven for thinking Bridge is a wine bar… which it is, and a damn fine one with a five-page menu.
 But it’s also the city’s best beer, with a 200+ bottle selection and 55 taps that rotate a selection that includes, local favorites and a vast selection from Belgium’s finest breweries.

-ChurchKey is one of the best places to enjoy a beer in DC, with 55 draft lines and 500-plus bottles that manage to deliver on quality, ChurchKey is a chic Logan Circle destination for DC's die-hard beer fans.
-In addition to the expected lineup of domestic limited releases and collabs one would expect from a top-flight beer bar, ChurchKey particularly excels at having its finger on the pulse of what’s happening craft-wise overseas as well, allowing you to one-up your friends by saying things like “I’ve really been impressed by what’s happening in Estonia’s beer scene lately” with complete seriousness.
+With 55 draft lines and 500-plus bottles that all manage to deliver on quality, ChurchKey is a chic Logan Circle destination for DC's die-hard beer fans.
+In addition to the meticulously curated lineup of domestic brews and collabs one would expect from a top-flight beer bar, this stylish spot above sister restaurant Birch & Barley has its finger on the pulse of what’s happening craft-wise overseas, too, allowing you to one-up your friends by saying things like, “I’ve really been impressed by what’s happening in Estonia’s beer scene lately” with complete seriousness.
 The food menu is loaded with plenty of hearty bites like tater tots, burgers, and flatbreads to soak up all those suds.

 Just when you thought walking out of a bar with a beer couldn't be more pleasurable, along comes Craft and Growler, a cozy, Fair Park-area tap room opened by husband-wife attorneys that's dramatically improving the taste of take-home suds.